 While municipal wastewater can be a valuable, albeit gross, source of energy, industrial wastewater also has a very valuable resource recovery potential.
 MGX Minerals has tapped into this by recovering lithium – critical to the lithium-ion batteries that power electric vehicles and energy storage – from wastewater produced by the oil industry.
 MGX’s technology combines wastewater treatment with lithium extraction, helping to address the vast amounts of wastewater the fossil fuel extraction industry produces – up to 70 billion gallons a day – and providing a more sustainable alternative to conventional lithium mining.
 Demand for lithium is skyrocketing along with the electric vehicle market, and MGX has provided a circular solution to dealing with wastewater from the fossil fuel industry that supports clean energy technology.

 Waste can be gross, but it is also a valuable resource.
 The circular economy will help us rethink how we view waste and its material and energy resource potential, helping to solve what we do with our waste and where we get our energy in one perfect circle.
-Antenna is proud to be the marketing partner for the US Chamber of Commerce Foundation’s Fourth Annual Sustainability and Circular Economy Summit, with the theme Translating Value to Ignite Action.
+Antenna Group is proud to be the marketing partner for the US Chamber of Commerce Foundation’s Fourth Annual Sustainability and Circular Economy Summit, with the theme Translating Value to Ignite Action.
 We’re offering a 20% discount code at registration to help you get there.
 Register today with the code SUSTY20 and learn how the future is circular.